liber-bkm/liber/README.md

 Once a search's result count passes 500, simple `?page=N` pagination appears automatically (no controls at all below that).
 A scoped or deep search's page-forward/back links carry the same query along, so paging through a filtered search keeps it filtered.

+The gear button (top right) opens `/settings`, a settings page for your collection.
+It shows which external tools liber detected on your machine (`single-file`, `monolith`, chromium for the browser pipe, your open/editor commands), shows the effective directories, and lets you override any of them, including `archive_backend` and `monolith_use_browser`.
+Changes are written straight to `config.json` and take effect immediately.
+The same page manages automation rules: add, edit (optionally with reapply), delete, and re-run all rules against existing bookmarks, the same things `liber --auto` does on the command line.

 # Configuration

 On first run, liber writes a default config to: